zed-industries/zed/docs/src/remote-development.md

 ## Setup

 1. Download and install the latest [Zed Preview](https://zed.dev/releases/preview).
 You need at least Zed v0.159.
-1. Open the remote projects dialogue with `cmd-shift-p remote`.
+1. Open the remote projects dialogue with <kbd>cmd-shift-p remote</kbd> or <kbd>cmd-control-o</kbd>.
-1. Click "New Server" and enter the command you use to ssh into the server.
+1. Click "Connect New Server" and enter the command you use to SSH into the server.
 See [Supported SSH options](#supported-ssh-options) for options you can pass.
 1. Your local machine will attempt to connect to the remote server using the `ssh` binary on your path.
 Assuming the connection is successful, it will download the latest version of the Zed server and upload it to the remote over SSH.
 1. Once the Zed server is running, you will be prompted to choose a path to open on the remote server.
    > **Note:** Zed does not currently handle opening very large directories (for example, `/` or `~` that may have >100,000 files) very well.
 We are working on improving this, but suggest in the meantime opening only specific projects, or subfolders of very large mono-repos.